Social distancing doesn't have to doom your weekends. We have ideas - KVIA

 But social distancing doesn’t mean your weekend is doomed.
 You just have to get a little creative.

-Follow these basic guidelines for social distancing-approved activities from Crystal Watson with the Center for Health Security at the Johns Hopkins Bloomberg School of Public Health:

-“It may seem harsh to take these steps sometimes, but really what we’re doing is protecting [vulnerable] people from becoming seriously ill,” she told CNN.
+“It may seem harsh to take these steps sometimes, but really what we’re doing is protecting [vulnerable] people from becoming seriously ill,” said Crystal Watson with the Center for Health Security at the Johns Hopkins Bloomberg School of Public Health.
 “We can affect how this outbreak unfolds by taking these measures.”

 Here are some ideas of how to still make the most of your weekends: